Heads of School

 Deputy Principal

-Upon graduating with an Islamic Studies degree, he subsequently completed a Diploma in Secondary Education followed by the accomplishment of Masters of Education in 2008.
+Upon graduating with his Islamic Studies degree, Abdullah went on to complete a Diploma in Secondary Education, followed by a Master of Education in 2008.
+His postgraduate studies further deepened his understanding of effective teaching practices and educational frameworks.

 • Mouna Said Abdelhay